 When you are setting up your subjects in LearnJCU for the coming teaching period, you will be able to link to the new list.

-When you are notified that Rollover is going to happen, check your current lists and make sure you have made appropriate changes so that the lists are ready to be published.
+When you are notified that Rollover is going to happen, check your current lists and make sure they are published.

 After Rollover has been completed, remember to check that you are editing the list for the correct time period.
 If your list does not appear in the new time period check the information below or contact library staff as soon as possible.